JesseMcMahon/barstool-project-api/README.md

 ### `npm install`
 ### `npm start`

-#### Note: Run this file prior to running the UI for optimal experience
+#### Note: Start this project prior to starting the UI for optimal experience